mkanet/kb-steam-card-plus/README.md

 ## Installation

 ### Prerequisites
-You need at least one [steam integration](https://www.home-assistant.io/integrations/steam_online/) to use with this card.
+You need to install at least one of the following gaming network integrations: <a href="https://www.home-assistant.io/integrations/steam_online/" style="text-decoration: none;">Steam</a>, <a href="https://github.com/jdeath/Roblox-Homeassistant/" style="text-decoration: none;">Roblox</a>, <a href="https://www.home-assistant.io/integrations/xbox/" style="text-decoration: none;">Xbox </a> to use with this card.

 ### HACS (recommended)

 1. Go to the Community Store.
-2. Search for `steam card`.
+2. Search for `steam card plus`.
 3. Press `Install`.

 ### Manual Installation